OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 ## Numbers 27:15

-Moses spoke to the Lord,
+Moses then spoke to the Lord,

 ## Numbers 27:16